Who makes the Wellex Implant?

 It will depend on your body weight and type of pain.
 It is not always necessary, however we do recommend all patients use a back support belt similar to those used in weightlifting for the first 4 weeks after the surgery

 What limitations will I have after surgery and for how long?

 Forward bending and twisting will be restricted for 3 weeks.

 How long will I be out of work?

-In many cases patients can be back in the office after about a week.
-This would be for deskwork only; patient will have very limited ability to carry anything.
+In many cases, patients can be back in the office after about a week.
+This would be for desk work only; the patient will have very limited ability to carry anything.
 Light to moderate office jobs take 3 to 6 weeks.
 Heavy labor can take 4 months.

 Do I need home care?
 How long do I need home care help?